Bazgh/PINNS-training/README.md

 Description:
 PINNs Training.py is our main code.
-I In our current Implementation, we are trying to incorporate Geometry latent representatoin to Amir CardioLab code which is in Amir Medhod.py
+ In our current Implementation, we are trying to incorporate Geometry latent representatoin to Amir CardioLab code.
+Please see His original code in Amir method.py file.

 please find the dataset here: